 More than any other crop or industry, tobacco shaped the development of Virginia.

 Virginia colonists saw the Native Americans growing tobacco, and the colonists quickly adopted tobacco as their primary mechanism of getting wealthy.
-Virginia operated under "cash-crop" agriculture (tobacco is grown for sale, not for use on the farm) since 1613, with tobacco providing more income than any other farm crop until the 21st Century.
+Virginia operated under "cash-crop" agriculture (tobacco is grown for sale, not for use on the farm) since 1613.
+Tobacco provided more income than any other farm crop until the 21st Century.

 Tobacco plantations shaped the settlement of the Coastal Plain and the Piedmont.
-The state's economy was dependent upon the weather conditions for growing and harvesting tobacco, and upon the price paid for tobacco by customers outside Virginia, until after World War I.
+Until after World War I the state's economy was dependent upon the weather conditions for growing and harvesting tobacco, and upon the price paid for tobacco by customers outside Virginia.

 Staple agriculture puts all of a region's economic eggs in one basket, in contrast to a diversified economy.
 When prices for the staple crop are low, or supplies diminished by a bad growing season, the entire region can suffer heavily.
 In the first half of the 1800's, Southern states were dependent upon cotton (though South Carolina grew indigo and rice as staple crops as well).
 Conflicts with Northern industrialists regarding Federal incentives/disincentives for cotton production led in part to the Civil War, just as conflicts between colonial Virginia planters and English merchants regarding tobacco prices and credit terms created a significant amount of distrust that led to the American Revolution.

 In 1613, John Rolfe grew a crop of "sweet-scented" tobacco from seeds imported from the Caribbean, rather than the harsh strain of tobacco that was native to Virginia.
 After the colonists discovered that England would pay high prices for the sweeter tobacco, a frenzy of tobacco planting followed.